Three New Orleans jail escapees captured Monday, two still on the run

 He was originally incarcerated on charges of parole violation, possession of firearm by felon and illegal carrying of a weapon.

-Four people, 48-year-old Lenton Vanburen Sr., 18-year-old Patricia Vanburen, 27-year-old Tyshanea Randolph and 28-year-old Lenika Vanburen were arrested for helping the escaped inmate while he was on the run.
+Five people, 48-year-old Lenton Vanburen Sr., 41-year-old Angel McKay, 18-year-old Patricia Vanburen, 27-year-old Tyshanea Randolph and 28-year-old Lenika Vanburen were arrested for helping the escaped inmate while he was on the run.

 Trending News